quii/learn-go-with-tests/command-line.md

 }
 ```

-In the previous chapter we made a `FileSystemPlayerStore` which implements that interface.
-We should be able to re-use some of this for our new application
+In the previous chapter, we made a `FileSystemPlayerStore` which implements that interface.
+We should be able to re-use some of this for our new application.

 ## Some project refactoring first

 Our project now needs to create two binaries, our existing web server and the command line app.

-Before we get stuck in to our new work we should structure our project to accommodate this.
+Before we get stuck into our new work we should structure our project to accommodate this.

 So far all the code has lived in one folder, in a path looking like this

 `$GOPATH/src/github.com/your-name/my-app`

-In order for you to make an application in Go you need a `main` function inside a `package main`.
+In order for you to make an application in Go, you need a `main` function inside a `package main`.
 So far all of our "domain" code has lived inside `package main` and our `func main` can reference everything.

 This was fine so far and it is good practice not to go over-the-top with package structure.
 If you take the time to look through the standard library you will see very little in the way of lots of folders and structure.